-It is always worth contacting our training office to see if we have places still available, even if you have missed the deadline.
+It is always worth contacting our Admissions team to see if we have places still available, even if you have missed the deadline.

 No, our Introduction to Counselling Skills course is open for everybody and it is a taster course for gaining some experience before you commit to training with us.
 It is a 30 hour course and costs £310.